 A NEISS-affiliated hospital will automatically report emergency room visits.

 Reporting to state agencies

 In addition to reporting at the federal level, in some cases you may also want to, or be required to, report an incident or accident to your state laser or radiological health agency.
-For example, Arizona's specific reporting requirements are listed below.
+For example, Arizona and Illinois specific reporting requirements are listed below.
 Rockwell Laser Industries has a list of State Laser Safety Contacts.

 A. A registrant shall notify the Agency by telephone within 24 hours of any incident that has caused or may have caused:

 1. Permanent loss of sight in either eye; or